META-1-Official/soft-launch-meta1-ui/README.md

 New commits are automatically deployed to this branch and published for review.

-Available for browsing on https://staging.bitshares.org/
+Available for browsing on https://staging.meta.org/

 ### Master (stable)
 When all issues to the current RC, `staging` branch is released to the stable `master` branch.

-Available for browsing on https://wallet.bitshares.org/, which is the official reference wallet for Bitshares.
+Available for browsing on https://wallet.meta.org/, which is the official reference wallet for Meta.